 - How your English Learners are doing compared to grade-level benchmarks

 - How they are doing compared to other English Learners in the same grade and at the same ELP level

 - Which skills they’re ready to learn next, so you’re able to meet your students where they are today—and begin moving them forward

 - How Spanish-speaking students’ ability to demonstrate skills in their native language compares to their ability to demonstrate the same skills in English, which informs dual-language programs and/or provides a starting point for English-only instruction

 In this way, Star Assessments give you a more complete picture of every English Learner, so you can better connect assessment to instruction in your classroom and across your district.

 Looking for more insight on how to best support your English Learners?
-Watch Carol’s on-demand webinar for an in-depth discussion of these points and for more practical tips on connecting assessment data to daily instruction.
+Watch Carol’s on-demand webinar for more practical tips on connecting assessment data to daily instruction.